-Nifty April futures trade with premium
+Nifty April Futures Trade With Premium

-HDFC Bank, HDFC and HDFC Life Insurance Company were the top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, Adani Ports & SEZ and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.

 The April 2022 F&O contracts will expire on 28 April 2022.